 - How much money and time a business unit saves by selecting compliant third parties from the start and avoiding turnover.

 A compliance programme cannot be expanded to the demands of a growing organisation, if the compliance function cannot clearly articulate the principles and standards that should guide the development and management of the compliance programme, and the expectations to which employees are held to.
 Disparate understandings of what constitutes an organisational compliance programme and its requirements will lead to inconsistent application of the programme at the operational level.

 For an organisation growing globally, unclear standards lead to new business units struggling to design and implement compliance programmes to govern their unique set of operations, risks and obligations.
 Poor implementation means risks will go undetected, unmonitored and eventually impact the organisation.
-To avoid these issues, compliance functions must ensure that they build, develop and grow their compliance programmes using a respected international benchmark, such as ISO 37001 on Anti-Bribery Management Systems.
+To avoid these issues, compliance functions should build, develop and monitor their compliance programmes using a respected international benchmark, such as ISO 37001 on Anti-Bribery Management Systems.
 ISO 37001 is an internationally recognized compliance standard that harmonizes global anti-bribery best practices and gives organizations a way to prove commitment to anti-bribery through certification.